ucdavis-bioinformatics-training/2021-July-Genome-Wide-Association-Studies/data_analysis/wAnnovar_annotation.md

 ```

 - lets take a quick look at our final files

 ```
 cat master.avinput | wc -l
 cat tdtadj.csv | wc -l
 cat tdtfrq.csv | wc -l
 ```

-## Question:

-# TODO
-- still need freq in here...
-- need to get rid of the extra head line
-- Produce the adjust and non adjusted values here
-- Why is do the number in the annotated file > the common file... but annovar says 3474